chroma-core/chroma/rust/chroma/README.md

   closer to "I love apples" than it is to "I'm using Chroma to compare apples to apples."
 Chroma automatically indexes your data so that you may query for similar text.
 - Chroma supports sparse embeddings like BM25 or SPLADE-v3.
 Briefly, sparse embeddings also give a numeric score for the difference between two strings.
-Unlike dense embeddings, sparse embeddings are sensitive to the literal words in documents.
+More so than dense embeddings, sparse embeddings are sensitive to the literal words in documents.
 - Full-text search enables applications to find literal matches in code.
 - Metadata search allows for a variety of queries against the metadata for a record.